DarianHamel/Full-Stack-Flush/Documents/proposal.md

 ### 7. Poker Game
 There will be a poker minigame similar to Balatro as discussed in the description of our first core feature.

+### 8. Capacity Throughput
+Our web app will be able to handle 50 users playing games at a time with a total of 500 requests per minute.

 ## Technologies
 MERN Stack